 A credit card is the safest way to pay for any transactions online, including paying for a vacation rental on Vrbo.

 If you happen to fall victim to a scam, your credit card company will be able to reverse the transaction.
 This will be difficult to achieve if you made a payment using a debit card instead.

 Even if you don’t have access to the exact address, you can still use Google Street View on Google Maps to do some background checks to make sure the vacation rentals you book are legitimate.
 Many guests will do the same before they book your listing.

 If you notice that the images on new listings look doubtful, you can always use Google image search to double-check that the images haven’t been taken from somewhere else on the internet.
 This is something scammers tend to do when they need photos for their fake new listing.

-Read reviews on the listing to ensure that the property listing is real and other guests have had good experiences.
-If you see the reviews are repeating the same thing, or are saying things that are inconsistent with the property listed, it’s best to skip it.
+Read reviews on the listing to ensure that the property listing is real and that other guests have had good experiences.
+If you see the reviews repeating the same thing or are saying things that are inconsistent with the property listed, it’s best to skip it.